platform-experience/serviceportal-widget-library/approve-card/pe-approval-card-cloud-sprawl/Readme.md

 ## Installation

-Installation is very simple, you can just download the update set **pe-approve-reject-card-update-set.xml** and install it on your instance.
+Installation is very simple, you can just download the update set **pe-approval-cloud-sprawl.u-update-set.xml** and install it on your instance.
 Then the widget is available for you to drag and drop on your page.

 We provide a single option to fill the card with sample data: